JKirchartz/jkirchartz.github.com/_drafts/Solved_Problems.md

 Ready Player One's effective altruism lifts from Willie Wonka&mdash;where a mysterious billionaire's game gives a special boy a rags to riches dream, but the story hides a dystopia behind the scenes.
-It was a pretty big fad amongst techbros circa 2009, and while Metaverse never quite made it a reality for the general public, the industrial applications are being implemented by tech giants to create digital twins and optimize human picking patterns.
+RP1 was a pretty big fad amongst techbros circa 2009, and while Metaverse never quite made it a reality for the general public (can you imagine Zuck giving away his fortune to somebody who solves his riddles?), the industrial applications being implemented by tech giants to create digital twins and optimize human picking patterns are changing the world in more dehumanizing ways.
 The buggy-whip industry might see a resurgence if horses & oats became more affordable than cars & gasoline; and Butlerian Jihad might become more than a Dune reference if AI doesn't serve human needs.

-We can bypass and try to assuage our fears by going with the flow and pretending to be happy, like everyone else, but the venn diagram of people dissatisfied with the AI-Generated text, images, and code and the people who write code to solve people's problems seems to be a circle.
+We can bypass and try to assuage our fears by going with the flow and pretending to be happy, like everyone else, but the venn diagram of people dissatisfied with the AI-Generated text, images, and code and the people who do the same thing to solve people's problems, seems to be a circle.

 Your B2B SaaS might have other use-cases for the general public, but LLM Psychosis might be too high a price to pay.
 These Visionaries, high in their